Dolphin (emulator)

-Dolphin is a free and open-source video game console emulator for GameCube and Wii that runs on Windows, Linux, MacOS, Android, Xbox One, Xbox Series X and Series S.
+Dolphin is a free and open-source video game console emulator of the GameCube and Wii that runs on Windows, Linux, macOS, Android, Xbox One, Xbox Series X and Series S.

 It had its inaugural release in 2003 as freeware for Windows.
 Dolphin was the first GameCube emulator that could successfully run commercial games.
 After troubled development in the first years, Dolphin became free and open-source software and subsequently gained support for Wii emulation.
 Soon after, the emulator was ported to Linux and macOS.
-As mobile hardware got more powerful over the years, running Dolphin on Android became a viable option.
+As mobile hardware became more powerful over the years, running Dolphin on Android became a viable option.

-Dolphin has been well received in the IT and video gaming media for its high compatibility, steady development progress, the number of available features, and the ability to play games with graphical improvements over the original consoles.
+Dolphin has been well received in the IT and video gaming media for its high compatibility, steady development progress, the number of available features, and the ability to play games with graphical improvements over the original platforms.

 Development

 Origins (2003–2006)

-Dolphin was first released in September 2003 by Henrik Rydgård (ector) and F|RES as an experimental GameCube emulator that could boot up and run commercial games.
+Dolphin was first released on 22 September 2003 by Henrik Rydgård (ector) and F|RES as an experimental GameCube emulator that could boot up and run commercial games.
 Audio was not yet emulated, and the overall performance quality was very poor.
-Many games crashed on start up or barely ran at all; average speed was from 2 to 20 frames per second (FPS).
+Many games crashed on start-up or barely ran at all; average speed was from 2 to 20 frames per second (FPS).
 Its name refers to the development code name for the GameCube.

 Dolphin was officially discontinued temporarily in December 2004, with the developers releasing version 1.01 as the final version of the emulator.
 The developers later revived the project in October 2005.